fastify/fastify/docs/Reference/Routes.md

 In this case as parameter separator it is possible to use whatever character is not matched by the regular expression.

-The last parameter can be made optional if you add a question mark ("?") at the end of the parameters name.
+The last parameter can be made optional if you add a question mark ("?") to the end of the parameters name.
 ```js
 fastify.get('/example/posts/:id?', function (request, reply) {